 Attention spans are shorter than ever, and a site’s loading speed is critical to roofing websites.
 Clean code accelerates loading speeds, while obtrusive elements like JavaScript can slow it down.

-A professional designer and or programmer can do several tasks on the back end of a site to ensure its loading speeds are as fast as possible.
+A professional designer or programmer can perform several tasks on a site’s back end to ensure its loading speeds are as fast as possible.

 This is important for search engine optimization because users don’t want to wait more than 1 second for a page to load.